ObjectProfile/KerasBridge/docs/index.md

 (Smalltalk at: #Keras) installPipenvEnvironment
 ```

-If this fails refer to the [troubleshooting section]() of the PythonBridge documentation.
-Though remember that the pipenv envirnoment of the KerasBridge is different from the base PythonBridge, therfore, all commands should be performed on Keras class and KerasBridge repository.
+If this fails refer to the [troubleshooting section](https://objectprofile.github.io/PythonBridge/pages/installation#troubleshooting) of the PythonBridge documentation.
+Though remember that the pipenv environment of the KerasBridge is different from the base PythonBridge, therfore, all commands should be performed on Keras class and KerasBridge repository.

 ## First neural network